Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 As I’ve said, I think it’s more useful to think of evangelism as being only the first phase of the biblical process of discipleship, which is a lifelong endeavor and which is not a solo flight into spirituality.

 Another reason the Great Commission is so great is because it is the fulfillment of the first commandment God gave man.
 What was that first commandment?
 Even before the commandment not to eat of the Tree of the Knowledge of Good and Evil (it would be hard to build a life around not doing something!), God commanded Adam to be fruitful and multiply.
-So important is this sacred task that when God saved mankind through the ark of salvation, He repeated it to Noah twice.
+So important is this sacred task that when God saved mankind through the ark of salvation, repeated it to Noah twice.

 But simply having children isn’t enough any longer.
 Now that our children are all born in sin, it is not enough to populate the earth with Adolf Hitlers and Saddam Husseins or even Mother Theresas without the grace of discipleship in her life.
 To be fruitful and multiply now requires that we have children and disciple them.
 This is why the task of bearing children and keeping them in the covenant is so crucial and always has been.
 It’s why every threat to the family as God ordained it, such as homosexuality or divorce or unwed mothers, is so destructive to human life and well-being.

-I’ve come across some eye-opening research that suggests the importance of bearing children and keeping them in the faith.
+I’ve come across some eye-opening research that suggests that the importance of bearing children and keeping them in the faith.
 There are 6 billion people in the world, about 2 billion of whom are Christian.
 How many new Christians do you think are made each year?
 Go ahead – guess.

 The truth is that there are about twenty-three million new Christians every year (based on an average of the years 1990-2000.)
 Now: how many of those 23 million new Christians made each year came from conversion from some other religion or no religion at all?
 The answer is about 1.8 million, which means that 21.3 million are born into Christian families.
 In other words, about 12 times as many Christians are made each year by Christians having children as are made by all of the churches’ and Christians’ efforts to “evangelize.”